Overview

 frequency, while violet has the shortest wavelength and highest frequency.

-- Define monochromatic light as light of a single frequency and contrast it with white light.
+- Contrast monochromatic light with white light.

 and the final spectrum in a single representation.